Current Students Projects

 Therefore, the doctoral project in the realms of physiological profiling in female football, explores these unique occurrences which are individual to females.
 The main outcome investigates whether the different stages and, the fluctuation of hormones (with corresponding changes in physiological response) throughout the menstrual cycle impacts physical football performance and whether this can be managed.

-Individualising Fatigue & Recovery in Football (Denny Noor BSc Honours, Australia)
+Individualising Fatigue & Recovery in Football (Denny Noor BSc Honours, Australia) - Finished

 In elite football, the assessment of current player fatigue status is a critical task aimed at fine-tuning training prescriptions that balance training load and sufficient rest, in order to maximize player adaptation and/or performance.
 At present, research concerning this topic has fixated primarily on identifying valid and reliable surrogate measures of fatigue, without any definitive solution.
 Additionally, growing awareness of the need to consider player individuality when assessing fatigue status has been recommended.
 However, no clear individualized monitoring approach has yet to be proposed, with current fatigue diagnostics predominantly based on group means and main effects that provide only arbitrary standards or normal ranges for fatigue markers.